ni/nimi-python/CONTRIBUTING.md

         - This can be any supported version of python 3
     - cd to GitHub repo location
     - <path to python 2>\python -m tox --scan <path 1>\python.exe <path 2>\python3.exe
+        - You must use Python 2 for this step
         - path 1
             - Can not use spaces, instead you can use wildcards
             - Ex: c:\Program*\Python*\python.exe